-Congratulations to our members with books releasing today!
-Click on the covers below for more information about each title:
+Congratulations to our member with a book releasing today!
+Click on the cover below for more information:

 Here’s our handy printable release calendar to help you keep track of all the sweet September debuts coming at you soon!

 Jennie K. Brown is an English teacher by day, freelance magazine writer by night and MG/YA author by late night and weekend.
 When she’s not teaching, reading or writing, she can be found hanging out with her amazing family!

 Jennie’s debut novel, POPPY MAYBERRY, THE MONDAY (Month9Books/Tantrum Books, August 2016) is the first in a midde grade series.
 It’s about a town where special powers are determined by the day of one’s birth and a girl (Poppy Mayberry) whose Monday telekinesis skills need a bit of work.
 Because of this, Poppy is sent to a remedial summer camp – Power Academy – where she is teamed up with her arch nemesis, a mind-reading Thursday Ellie Preston, to solve a mystery and combat the awful Headmistress Larriby and her equally awful side-kick Mr. Grimeley!

 1. SOMETHING’S MISSING: the launch is planned, the cover is fantastic, the publisher is all ready to go….except you completely and totally forgot to write the book!

 2. You’re all set for the launch date, and the morning of you wake up and realize…IT WAS ALL A DREAM.
 You haven’t sold your book and there are three rejections waiting in your email box.

 3. You’ve been anxiously awaiting the day for months, and finally it’s here.
 You open up your box of ARCs only to find that the publisher has put in not your professional author photo, but an image they found of you by Google image searching your name . . . and it’s from your crazy antics in college.